ellensartorelli/8_puzzle_solver/README.md

 |   5|   0|   6|
 |   4|   7|   8|

 We tested our heuristic against A* on one of the most difficult 8 puzzles, and the results were impressive.
-It's good at minimizing space complexity for hard puzzles, but bad at the end game, and easy puzzles.
+It's good at minimizing space complexity for hard puzzles, but bad at the end game and easy puzzles.

 |   6|   4|   7|
 |---|---|---|